deepomicslab/SpecImmune/README.md

   -r  Reference file (required if input is CRAM)
 ```
 Note:
-- `whole hg38` should contain alternative contigs and alleles to retail as more reads as possible.
+- `whole hg38` should contain alternative contigs and alleles to retain as more reads as possible.
 For example, it should contain plenty of different HLA alleles.

 ## Typing